Visual Communication, Bachelor of Fine Arts

 - Be afforded opportunities to exhibit their work and to experience and participate in critiques and discussions of their work and the work of others

-- Develop an understanding of the common elements and vocabulary of art/ design and of the interaction of these elements, and be able to employ this knowledge in analysis.
+- Develop an understanding of the common elements and vocabulary of art/design, the interaction of these elements, and be able to employ this knowledge in analysis.

 - Technology: Acquire a working knowledge of technologies and equipment applicable to their area(s) of specialization.